linyuanthocr/AI-Learning-Journal/CNN-SLAM Real-time dense monocular SLAM with learned depth prediction.md

 ![image.png](images/CNN-SLAM%20Real-time%20dense%20monocular%20SLAM%20with%20learn%201b471bdab3cf8032acd7f0ecedd731a4/image%201.png)

-**CNN-SLAM: Real-time Dense Monocular SLAM with Learned Depth Prediction** is a research paper that explores the combination of deep learning-based depth prediction with traditional SLAM (Simultaneous Localization and Mapping) methods.
+**CNN-SLAM: Real-time Dense Monocular SLAM with Learned Depth Prediction** is a research paper that explores the combination of deep learning-based depth prediction with traditional SLAM (Simultaneous Localization and Mapping) methods(LSD-SLAM).
 Below is a summary of its key contributions:

 ### **Key Concepts**

 1. **Monocular SLAM**: Traditional SLAM methods using a single camera suffer from scale drift and challenges in depth estimation due to lack of direct depth information.
 2. **Depth Prediction via CNNs**: The paper leverages convolutional neural networks (CNNs) trained on large datasets to predict depth from a single image.
-3. **Fusion of Deep Learning & SLAM**: It integrates CNN-based depth estimation into a SLAM pipeline to improve depth accuracy and overcome scale drift.
+3. **Fusion of Deep Learning & SLAM**: It integrates CNN-based depth estimation into a LSD-SLAM pipeline to improve depth accuracy and overcome scale drift.

 ### **Main Contributions**